petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-overview.md

 # Standby pools for Virtual Machine Scale Sets

 > [!IMPORTANT]
 > For standby pools to successfully create and manage resources, it requires access to the associated resources in your subscription.
 Ensure the correct permissions are assigned to the standby pool resource provider in order for your standby pool to function properly.
-For detailed instructions, see **[Standby Pools Overview](standby-pools-overview.md)**.
+For detailed instructions, see **[configure role permissions for standby pools](standby-pools-configure-permissions.md)**.

 Standby pools for Virtual Machine Scale Sets enables you to increase scaling performance by creating a pool of pre-provisioned virtual machines.
 The virtual machines in the standby pool complete all post provisioning processes such as installing applications, downloading data packages, etc. Once the virtual machines have been fully provisioned, they can be maintained in a running or a stopped (deallocated) state.
 When your scale set requires more instances, the instances in the standby pool are automatically moved into the scale set.
 A standby pool significantly reduces the time it takes to scale out a Virtual Machine Scale Set.

 If maintaining a standby pool of running virtual machines, the machines are immediately ready to receive traffic after being moved into the scale set.
 If maintaining a standby pool of stopped (deallocated) virtual machines, the virtual machines are automatically started after moving into the scale set.
 Since they have already completed all the provisioning steps, the only delay in being ready to take traffic is the time it takes to start the machine.

 ### Feature Registration
 Register the standby pool resource provider with your subscription using Azure Cloud Shell.
 Registration can take up to 30 minutes to successfully show as registered.
 You can rerun the below commands to determine when the feature is successfully registered.

 > [!NOTE]